 However, you still can obtain a concealed carry weapons (CCW) permit from your local county sheriff’s department in Missouri.
-Probably the only reason to obtain a CCW permit is if you intend to travel outside the state and want to be able to carry a concealed weapon.
-This is because certain other states extend reciprocity to Missouri CCW permits, meaning that they allow the Missouri CCW permit holders to carry concealed weapons in their states, just as they would in the state of Missouri.
+Probably the only reason to obtain a concealed carry permit is if you intend to travel outside the state and want to be able to carry a concealed weapon.
+This is because certain other states extend reciprocity to Missouri concealed carry permits, meaning that they allow Missouri CCW permit holders to carry concealed weapons in their states, just as they would in the state of Missouri.

-There are also certain classes of people who cannot obtain CCW permits in Missouri, or possess a firearm at all.
+There are also certain groups of people who cannot obtain CCW permits in Missouri, or possess a firearm at all.
 Among others, these individuals include anyone who has been:

 Other ineligible individuals include fugitives from justice, those whose pattern of behavior leads a sheriff to reasonably conclude that they are dangerous to themselves or others, or who are subject to a current protective order.
 The Missouri DWI & Criminal Law Center provides strong legal representation on a regular basis for individuals who are charged with traffic tickets, DWI crimes, and other criminal offenses.
 It is our priority is to represent your interests and protect your rights.
 Call us at (816) 318-7943 and schedule an appointment to meet with us about your case today.